shorsher/developer-challenge/README.md

 - Have backend-for-the-frontend (BFF), written in Node.js
 - Have on-chain Smart Contract logic, written in Solidity
 - Use blockchain running on Kaleido
-- A README that gives a quick overview of the use case, and tells us how to run it
+- Contain a README that gives a quick overview of the use case, and tells us how to run it

 How much time you spend on each tier is down to you - depending on your interests and the skills you want to show.